zephyrproject-rtos/trusted-firmware-m/docs/design_docs/services/stateless_rot_service.rst

 ==========================

 This chapter describes the changes in programming API for stateless services.
-The following APIs' behavious and message data structure members are updated to support the stateless service.
+The following APIs' behaviours and message data structure members are updated to support the stateless service.

 psa_connect()